Annual Road Maintenance Program

 The annual road maintenance program identifies activities that preserve the public's investment in the county's transportation infrastructure.
 The goal is to provide the highest possible level of service within available resources.

-The Washington County Board of Commissioners guides development of the annual road maintenance program through the Road Maintenance Prioritization Policy adopted in Policy 21 of the Transportation Plan.
+The Washington County Board of Commissioners guides development of the annual road maintenance program through the Road Maintenance Priority Matrix adopted in the Transportation Plan.
 Roads in the major roadway system get the most use and are the highest priority for maintenance funding.
 Local roads and neighborhood streets are a lower priority for maintenance funds.

 Two citizen advisory committees work with county staff and advise the Board on issues related to road maintenance: the Rural Roads Operations and Maintenance Advisory Committee and the Urban Road Maintenance District Advisory Committee.